Vincit/wordpress-theme-base/README.md

 The solution is to put the SVG in src/img/no-inline/svg directory: `background: url('./img/no-inline/svg/close.svg')` => `background: url(data:image/svg+xml;base64...)`

 ### Asset paths (JavaScript, CSS...) are totally wrong
+Looking for files on from the fs doesn't happen anymore, so this shouldn't happen either.
+The current version uses an asset manifest (or two) to load the correct file and bust the cache if necessary.
-Due to the ground-breakingness and controversiality of the way we enqueue assets, it's necessary to define a constant `ENQUEUE_STRIP_PATH` that contains the filesystem path until WordPress root directory.
+~~Due to the ground-breakingness and controversiality of the way we enqueue assets, it's necessary to define a constant `ENQUEUE_STRIP_PATH` that contains the filesystem path until WordPress root directory.
 It's defined in `inc/Assets.php`, and the default is `/data/wordpress/htdocs`.
 It works out of the box with [Seravo/wordpress](https://github.com/Seravo/wordpress) and inside Seravo production instances.

-If you develop using MAMP (or similar), or host the theme elsewhere, it's necessary to change the value.
-If you require two separate values (production and dev are different), that's easy too.
+~~If you develop using MAMP (or similar), or host the theme elsewhere, it's necessary to change the value.
+If you require two separate values (production and dev are different), that's easy too.~~
 ```php
 if (defined("WP_DEBUG") && WP_DEBUG) { // or use the domain from $_SERVER
   define("ENQUEUE_STRIP_PATH", "/path/to/strip/in/dev/");